ArtS/arts.github.com/_posts/2015-07-30-how-to-avoid-and-fix-nullreferenceexceptions-in-asp-net-mvc.md

 ###Get yourself some good stuff!
 I hope this article helped you to solve your problem and saved you a bit of time and frustration!

-If you want to receive notifications when I publish new articles that are based on real-world problems, offering real-world solutions, nifty tips and timesavers -- then subscribe to my mailing list below.
+Don't miss my next post - subscribe to my mailing list to get handy tips and solutions for your ASP.NET MVC problems.

 {% include subscription.html %}